harrycresswell/mood/README.md

 If you would like to use Cloudinary to host image content, head to [Cloudinary.com](https://cloudinary.com/) and set up a free account.

-When you have a Cloudinary account set up, open `netlify.toml` and update the `to` value under redirects to your Cloudinary Cloud Name.
+Now you have a Cloudinary account set up, open `netlify.toml` at the root of your project and located the `to` value, found under redirects.
+Replace `harrycresswell` found in the URL with your own Cloudinary Cloud Name.

 ```
 [[redirects]]